-Like the All Notifications Table (Section 3.4.2), this table also has a button (above the vertical scrollbar) to control the columns that appear in the table.
+Like the All Notifications table, this table also has a button (above the vertical scroll bar) to control the columns that appear in the table.
 You can also sort the table based on any of the columns by clicking the column heading.